Best Buy Black Friday 2021: Tech deals to shop now (before they sell out)

 Apple AirPods Max: $430 (at Amazon)

-Apple's high-end, over-the-ear headphones are on sale for $479 right now at Best Buy, but here's the thing: They're $50 cheaper at Amazon right now.
+Apple's high-end, over-the-ear headphones are on sale for $479 right now at Best Buy.

 Apple AirPods Max use active noise-cancelation technology to block out unwanted sounds, and feature a transparency mode, so you can hear what you need to.
 These headphones feature 20 hours of listening.
 They come in a variety of colors, including blue, green, red and silver.
 They're also compatible with Siri.